 A golden loaf

-I love baking with yeast.
-And though I know it's not everybody's thing, some bread recipes are worth the time and dedication.
+I must admit this golden, crusty bread is one of my favorite ones to bake and eat!
+And though baking with yeast is not everybody's thing, some bread recipes are worth the time, dedication and patience.
 This is one of them, for sure.

 FAQ